mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 on a big windfall.
 Our broker told us we had to come to the Downport to get it.
 My crew and I spend most of our time on the Sylean Main but we like to shake things up every so often.
-We’d come to the Maaruur Cluster to check it out.
+We'd come to the Maaruur Cluster to check it out.
 Maaruur itself was the crown jewel with a high-quality starport, lots of products to move and eight billion people living on the planet.
 Some were Vilani but